Get insider access

 Sennheiser HD 800 S

-The Sennheiser HD 800 S are better headphones for neutral sound than the Drop + Sennheiser HD 8XX.
-While both headphones are very comfortable and well-built, the HD 800 S have a more balanced and neutral sound profile, which some users may prefer.
-Their bass is more extended, too, they can reproduce audio more consistently, and they come with many more accessories, like a 1/4" to 1/8" adapter and a carrying pouch.
+The Sennheiser HD 800 S are slightly better headphones than the Drop + Sennheiser HD 8XX.
+While both headphones are very comfortable and well-built, the HD 800 S can reproduce audio more consistently, and they come with more accessories.
+However, they're alike enough that if you find one notably cheaper than the other, both are worth consideration for the same kinds of usages, like mixing audio or close listening.

 Sennheiser HD 6XX